mountaineerbr/shellChatGPT/README.md

 ### GitHub Models

-GitHub has partnered with Azure to use its infratructure.
+GitHub has partnered with Azure to use its infrastructure.

-As a GitHub user, join the [waitlist](https://github.com/marketplace/models/waitlist/join) and then generate a [personal token](https://github.com/settings/tokens).
+As a GitHub user, join the [wait list](https://github.com/marketplace/models/waitlist/join) and then generate a [personal token](https://github.com/settings/tokens).
 Set the environmental variable `$GITHUB_TOKEN` and run the script with `option --github` or `--git`.